MishaFakhar/Infosecurity_project/README.md

-# 🔐 Post-Quantum Secure Messaging App
+# 🔐 Post-Quantum Secure Messaging Site

 A Flask web application demonstrating quantum-resistant encryption using Kyber768 and AES-GCM.